mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ### Adding line folds

-A *line fold* consists of several elements that can be put on one line or on several lines as long as indentation level of subsequent items is greater than indentation level of the first item.
+A *line fold* consists of several elements that can be put on one line or on several lines as long as the indentation level of the subsequent items is greater than the indentation level of the first item.

-Let us make use of another helper called `lineFold`:
+Let's make use of another helper called `lineFold`:

 ```haskell
 pComplexItem :: Parser (String, [String])